doyousketch2/eAWB/README.md

 If needed, *set file permissions to allow script execution:*
     `chmod +x awb.py`

+If you have any previous versions of this script, awb.py
+discard it, and replace with this updated eawb.py
 ---
 I was asking about this in r/Gimp
 https://www.reddit.com/r/GIMP/comments/7qw7eb/how_do_you_call_automatic_white_balance_from_a/